Industrial Development Bank of Pakistan: Financials

 The IDBP has suffered from significant losses due to loan defaults.
 By the mid-2000s, the IDBP had accumulated a loss of about Rs27 billion and was insolvent.
 The Pakistani government merged IBDP with the Profitable Investment Corporation of Pakistan in 2006 in part to improve IBDP's financial performance.

 The bank continued to struggle commercially and by end of 2009 the accumulated deficit had risen to Rs28 billion.
-The Pakistani government continues to explore ways to make IDBP economically viable.
+The Pakistani government continued to explore ways to make IDBP economically viable.